wlmr/papr/notes.md

 [x] make the issuance procedure take a Bn instead of bytes message [x] implement ecdsa
-[x] make sure the signature of pub_id is checkable by y_sign
+[x] make sure the signature of pub_id is checkable by y_sign [ ] make ecdsa use hash that can hash any object